City Mayors reviews local government from around the world Index

 history, feudal governance and global finance

-28 May 2006: The landmarks of the area covered by the historic City of London Corporation are known to many St Paul’s Cathedral, the Old Bailey, and now the Swiss Re Tower, to name but three but less is known about the Corporation itself.
+12 August 2014: The landmarks of the area covered by the historic City of London Corporation are known to many St Paul’s Cathedral, the Old Bailey, the ‘Gherkin’ and soon the ‘Walkie-Talkie’ and the ‘Cheesegrater’, to name but few but less is known about the Corporation itself.
 The City of London is often confused with Greater London (the area covered by the Greater London Authority), but the two concepts are indeed very distinct and separate.

 The City of London relates to the historic ‘square mile’ at the geographic centre of the region of Greater London.
 It is only one of 33 local authorities in Greater London, the other 32 being known as London Boroughs.
 For this, and several other reasons, local government structures in London (both the city and region often referred to as “the capital”, though this term is technically meaningless) are very anomalous.